NURS FPX 8030 Assessment 5 Creation of Policy or Procedure

 Dissemination and evaluation unit Infection control specialists and nursing management will ensure that they monitor CAUTI rates /catheter use frequently.
 The indicators of monitoring destination sustainability involve the use of monitoring tools, data collection forms, and evaluation software.

 These will be in the form of audits, and the outcome of the audit will be presented to similar staff, and appropriate corrective action will be taken.
 This protocol will be used to revise each section of the policy annually, using the existing evidence and the current rates of infections (Meddings et al., 2019).
+Read more about our sample NURS FPX 8030 Assessment 4 for complete information about this class.

 References